Toronto, ON – September 22-23, 2018

 The layout of the program is phenomenal!
 Having the first day focus on the physiology and pharmacology was a great foundation.
 The cases that followed were challenging but really promoted the collaboration between disciplines to generate positive outcomes.
 Working together on patient cases with my prescriber showed us both that having multiple viewpoints on the same case will lead to better outcomes.
 Talking out the case and throwing around ideas gave us both new perspectives in many areas.
 I will be returning to work with a greater comfort level in recommending targeted therapy for personalized medication rather than focusing on preprinted order forms.

-- Employ customized and personalized principles of analgesic formulation-related delivery systems.
+- Employ customized and personalized principles of analgesic therapy.

 - Interpret deleterious signal elicitation and subsequent excitation, inhibition, cessation, and modulation through analgesic therapy.

-- Assess the various routes of delivery, delivery systems, dosage forms, and dispensing mechanisms used in analgesic therapy, adjunct therapy, supplementation, and specific aspects of lifestyle management.
+- Assess the benefits and challenges of various routes of administration, delivery systems, dosage forms, and dispensing mechanisms used in analgesic therapy.

-- Review comprehensive patient assessment chart data, including prior medical history, familial history, differential diagnoses, lifestyle behaviors, signs and symptoms, laboratory test results, analgesic-related medication, and adjunct pharmacotherapeutic and supplementation treatments, to enhance patient safety.
-Interpret and apply this resource.
+- Review comprehensive patient assessment chart data, including prior medical history, familial history, differential diagnoses, lifestyle behaviors, signs and symptoms, laboratory test results, analgesic-related medication, and adjunct pharmacotherapeutic and supplementation treatments.

 An unrestricted educational grant has been provided by MEDISCA Inc.